LLM-Forest: Ensemble Learning of LLMs with Graph-Augmented Prompts for Data Imputation: Introduction

+\item \textit{Information-based Graph retrieval for LLM}: We integrate information theory into the construction of bipartite information graphs to accommodate different distributions and value-level granularity, along with an efficient merging process.
+Random walk-based retrieval adds randomness (exploration) to each LLM tree, ensuring that the trees are less correlated with each other.

-\item We conduct comprehensive experiments on four real-world health-related datasets under various settings.
+\item We conduct comprehensive experiments on 9 real-world tabular datasets under various settings.
 The results demonstrate the effectiveness and efficiency of \sysn in imputing missing data.
-Our framework outperforms traditional imputation methods, highlighting its potential for practical applications in healthcare data analysis. \end{itemize}
+Our framework outperforms traditional imputation methods, highlighting its potential for practical applications in data analysis. \end{itemize} Since the construction of each LLM tree is independent, we can compute the predictions of LLM trees in parallel.
+Moreover, the graph retrieval component is efficient, enabling the framework to handle large-scale datasets by retrieving a small number of high-quality data objects for each LLM tree.
+This ensures that the inference time of LLM-Forest does not increase significantly in large-scale datasets.